apnadkarni/blt/doc/combomenu.rst

     Sort items using their values.
 By default the items are sorted by their labels.

-  **-command** *string*
+  **-command** *cmdPrefix*
-    Specifies *string* as a TCL command to use for comparing items.
+    Specifies *cmdPrefix* as a prefix to a TCL command to use for comparing items.
 To compare two items, evaluate a TCL script consisting of command with the two item appended as additional arguments.
 The script should return an integer less than, equal to, or greater than zero if the first item is to be considered less than, equal to, or greater than the second, respectively.

   **-decreasing**
     Sort the items highest to lowest.
 By default items are sorted